x3haloed/peer-deploy/README.md

   --tag dev \
   --start
 ```
-- Or from the TUI: press `O` and follow the wizard.
+- Or from the web UI: navigate to Deploy and use the form.
 - Selection can target specific peer IDs (`--peer`) or any peers with matching tags (`--tag`).

 #### Expose a web app (WASI HTTP)